Best Outdoor Activities in Durango: Durango, CO Outdoor Recreation Guide

 Durango, Colorado, is synonymous with outdoor recreation.
 After all, "Durango" itself is derived from a Basque word that means "water town."
 There's the year-round mild weather, 300+ sunny days a year, and spectacular natural scenery characterized by the San Juan Mountains, Animas and Rio Grande rivers, and countless miles of trails.

 The city may be known primarily for hiking and skiing, but those hardly scratch the surface of Durango's possible outdoor pursuits.
-Climbing, hunting, camping, snowshoeing, water sports, and much more are also available – and it's not even necessary to leave town to do them.
+Living in Durango, CO means climbing, hunting, camping, snowshoeing, water sports, and much more are also available – and it's not even necessary to leave town to do them.
 However one prefers to experience The Great Outdoors, Durango has opportunities for it in abundance.
 Here are some of the best outdoor activities in Durango.

 Whitewater Rafting in the Animas River